dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

 Macroscopically, technology's effect on information diffusion produced viral sociocultural transformation, often with political or economic consequences.
 Writing was developed once and never forgotten.
-It gradually caused religion (to become locked in place).
-The printing press democratized writing, effectively seizing it from the priest class by undermining the economics enabled tight control).
+Religious systems petrified on exposure to clay tablets, gradually locking these ephemeral systems of thought in place.
+The printing press democratized writing, effectively seizing it from the priest class by undermining the economics that enabled tight control.

 Each major innovation opened a new movement in our impressionistic arrangement of cross-cultural collaboration.
 Each led to its own